cypress-io/github-action/README.md

   uses: cypress-io/github-action@v6.1.0
 ```

 The changes associated with each tag are shown under GitHub's [releases](https://github.com/cypress-io/github-action/releases) list.
-Refer also to the [Changelog](#changelog) for an overview of major changes.
+Refer also to the [CHANGELOG](./CHANGELOG.md) for an overview of major changes.

 ### Browser